Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Introduction

 To solve the above challenges, we start by constructing the first large-scale benchmark for PTCHS, \textbf{ELE-40K}, containing 44,094 pixel-level annotated image-mask pairs derived from real-world transmission corridors.
-ELE-40K covers transmission equipment, construction vehicles, and environmental hazards, such as wildfire, smoke, \etc. To obtain the mask annotations, we adopt a semi-automatic and iterative strategy~\citep{kirillov2023segment}.
+ELE-40K covers transmission equipment, construction vehicles, and environmental hazards, such as wildfire, smoke, \textit{etc}.
+To obtain the mask annotations, we adopt a semi-automatic and iterative strategy (Kirillov et al., 2023).
 We first fine-tune SAM with some manual labeled data, and then annotate the remaining images incorporating the iteratively retrained SAM with manual rectification.
-Moreover, we propose \textbf{ELE-SAM} for advancing SAM in PTCHS task.
+For PTCHS on ELE-40K, we propose a baseline model named \textbf{ELE-SAM}.
 Technically, we introduce an Context-Aware Prompt Adapter to improve the prompt tokens.
 Besides, to better deal with the hazard objects with fine structure during mask decoding, we design a High-Fidelity Mask Decoder.
-In the mask decoder, multi-sourced features are fused, iteratively refined, and then scaled to a higher resolution of $512 \times 512$.
+In the mask decoder, multi-sourced features are fused, iteratively refined, and then scaled to a higher resolution of \(512\times 512\).
 Experimental results demonstrate the effectiveness of our method on the hard samples which require high-quality segmentation capability.

 To summarize, our major contributions are three-fold: \begin{itemize} \item We construct the ELE-40K dataset, a large-scale benchmark with 44,094 annotated image-mask pairs for real-world power transmission corridor hazard segmentation. \item We propose the ELE-SAM model, advancing SAM for the PTCHS task.
 We design two customized modules, the Context-Aware Prompt Adapter for more distinctive prompt tokens, and the High-Fidelity Mask Decoder for segmentation with high-fidelity details. \item Extensive experiments demonstrate the superior performance of ELE-SAM.
 Moreover, we also validate the effectiveness of our method on high-quality generic object segmentation, with average 2.9\% mIoU and 3.8\% mBIoU improvements over the leading method. \end{itemize}